-- 122. On information and belief, the guidance on reconciling grant awards with the political objectives of the Administration has likewise governed NIH's review of applications for grant renewals by current grant recipients.
-On information and belief, defendants have required NIH staff to review grant renewal applications to determine whether they relate to subjects that are disfavored by the Administration, which itself has resulted in substantial delays in rendering decisions on applications for grant renewals. - 123.
-As of April 1, plaintiffs are awaiting decision on noncompetitive renewals that otherwise meet the criteria for renewal but that defendants have declined to process in the ordinary course ("Delayed Renewals"). - 124.
+- 135. Upon information and belief, the Challenged Directives have likewise governed NIH's review of applications for grant renewals by current grant recipients.
+Upon information and belief, defendants have required NIH staff to review grant renewal applications to determine whether they relate to subjects that are disfavored by the Administration, which itself has resulted in substantial delays in rendering decisions on applications for grant renewals. - 136.
+As of April 1, plaintiffs are awaiting decision on non-competing renewals that otherwise meet the criteria for renewal but that defendants have declined to process in the ordinary course.
+For ease of reference, this Amended Complaint refers to the non-competing renewals just described as the "Delayed Renewals." - 137.
 For example, as of April 1, University of Washington is experiencing delayed renewal of 73 grants totaling over \$61 million.
-Some of these renewals have been delayed for months, with the resulting funding disruptions undermining the University's budgeting, forcing https://www.nature.com/articles/d41586-025-01016-z.
+Some of these renewals have been delayed for months, with the resulting funding disruptions undermining the University's budgeting, forcing pauses in research, and requiring the University to resort to furloughs, staff reductions, and planned layoffs. - 138.
+Upon information and belief, the continued delays described in the preceding paragraphs directly result from the implementation of the Challenged Directives.